Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 Including target dates is really important as you need to be committed and the ISC need to have a means of tracking delivery -->

-**DrugVerse** tools are R packages and Shiny R applications detailed as
+**drugverse** tools are R packages and Shiny R applications detailed as
 follow:

   - **dbparser** (already released) –\> an R package with different